 The best thing to use is a soft microfiber towel.
 These towels absorb more solution and allow a dirt particle to sink into the fibers and away from the film surface while cleaning.
 Not only will these towels give you a better, steak free cleaning, they will help you avoid scratches.

 Actually, yes.
 One more thing to keep an eye on is the sudden appearance of small scratches in the film going from the top to the bottom of the window.
 This indicates that the window guide inside the door is either out of adjustment or had dirt trapped on it’s surface.
 If you notice these scratches, stop using that window and get the vehicle to a mechanic to check the adjustment and guide surface.
 Continued use without getting this resolved will cause these scratches to get worse and the only fix will be to replace the window film.

-If you have any additional questions how to properly care for and clean automotive tinted windows, contact us by calling 563-690-0057 or emailing us at firstname.lastname@example.org.
-We service Dubuque, Iowa and all of the surrounding communities.
+If you have any additional questions how to properly care for and clean automotive tinted windows, contact us at 563.690.0057 We are your premier source for automotive window tint in the Dubuque, Iowa area.